Want create site? Find Free WordPress Themes and plugins.

 On your return it’s time to explore Swaziland and you will get involved in grass roots community projects, and have time to give back to others and learn more about the way of life in Swaziland.
 In the middle of your volunteer experience in Swaziland you will have a vacation to tropical Mozambique where you spend time on palm-fringed Indian Ocean beaches and snorkel with amazing megafauna such as whale sharks, dolphins, turtles and manta rays.

-• Safari in Kruger National Park in search of Africa’s famous Big five – lion, leopard, elephant, buffalo and rhino
+- Safari in Kruger National Park in search of Africa’s famous Big five

-• Explore the diverse and vibrant Mother City – Cape Town
+- Volunteer & explore in the diverse and vibrant Mother City

-During your stay in you will be accommodated in award winning lodges and within Kruger National Park.
-You will stay firstly in Ezulwini, the Valley of Heaven in Swaziland, then at Lower Sabie Campsite within Kruger, and finally opposite the sandy beach of Hout Bay, Cape Town.
+During your stay you will be accommodated in a variety of lodges as you tour Southern Africa, but home base will be the award winning Lidwala Lodge in Ezulwini Valley and then Hout Bay Backpackers in Cape Town.
 Three meals a day will also be provided, some on a self-serve basis and others cooked for you.